ml4wifi-devs/mapc-mab/docs/design.md

 transmission.
 We can express the action.

 Action is taken by the policy function $\pi(\mathbf w_p, z_t)$, where $z_t$
-is an agent state and it consists of sequence of network states
+is an agent state, and it consists of a sequence of network states
 $z_t=(G_{t-H}\ldots,G_{t-1},G_t)$.
 The policy network is a GNN parameterized by weights $\mathbf w_p$.
 In a similar way we can define value function and construct any RL algorithm for this problem.

-Such an approach is quite general and we can skip relation between station and APs, let this to be learned by using full bipartite graph.
+Such an approach is quite general, and we can skip relation between station and APs, let this to be learned by using full bipartite graph.

-Let us walk trough a simple example.
+Let us walk through a simple example.

 Assuming AP1 is selected by RR and STA1 is allowed to transmit, the configuration looks as follows.

 ![net1](./net1_step1.svg)

-The policy represents four possible actions corresponding to the edges in graph.
+The policy represents four possible actions corresponding to the edges in the graph.
-Depending on teh algorithm, an action is chosen.
+Depending on the algorithm, an action is chosen.
 Let it be to allow station STA4 to transmit.

 Network configuration now looks like